 - Drink lots of water.
 Heat exhaustion and heat stroke are no fun on vacation.

-- Watch you alcohol intake, especially in the sun.
+- Watch your alcohol intake, especially in the sun.
 Alcohol poisoning is about as much fun as heat stroke.

-- Don't do anything you wouldn't want photographed and plastered on the front of the newspaper that gets delivered to your parents' home.
+- Don't do anything you wouldn't want to be photographed and plastered on the front of the newspaper that gets delivered to your parents' home.

-- Make sure that you and your family follows some simple steps to ensure that they don't fall victim to the Spring Break Scam (#4).
+- Make sure that you and your family follow some simple steps to ensure that they don't fall victim to the Spring Break Scam (#4).